RunLLM/gitbook/example-workflows/customer-churn-predictor.md

 ### Connecting to Your Data

-Workflows access and publish to data integrations that are configured on the Integrations Page.
-In this demo we will connect to the demo data integration which is a Postgres database containing several standard [sample datasets](https://docs.aqueducthq.com/example-workflows/demo-data-warehouse) including some synthetic customer churn data.
-Each kind of data integration may offer different functionality.
-Here we are using a relational integration which support general SQL expressions.
+Workflows access and publish to data resource that are configured on the Resources Page.
+In this demo we will connect to the demo data resource which is a Postgres database containing several standard [sample datasets](https://docs.aqueducthq.com/example-workflows/demo-data-warehouse) including some synthetic customer churn data.
+Each kind of data resource may offer different functionality.
+Here we are using a relational resource which support general SQL expressions.